Best time to visit Mexico

 Mexico rainy season

 The rainy season in Mexico is, in theory, during summer (June to October).
 However, just how wet it is varies wildly from place to place.
-For much of the country, especially in the centre, expect heavy, short downpours most afternoons.
+For much of the country, especially in the center, expect heavy, short downpours most afternoons.
 It also pays to plan ahead.

 Surf spots like Zicatela are warm pretty much year-round, but the summer rainy season can leave the town oppressively humid, with vacant, lacklustre air.
 It doesn’t deter the hard-core surfers but think twice if you're a newbie.